DheerajKN/JS-FullStack-Generator/README.md

-# Express-View-Generator
+# JS-FullStack-Generator

-Simple Express ES7 generator that creates
+Simple Full Stack Project Generator based on ES7 syntax for both front-end and back-end that creates

-    Model and Controller Part via Express Directly
+    Model and Controller Part handled by Backend written on JS with Express and TS using Nest

     and

     Seperate View Component using React and Vue powered by Webpack through --view flag

-    Along with creating MERN and MEVN stacks with has css precompiler through --style flag
+    Along with creating MERN and MEVN etc.. stacks it has css precompilers through --style flag

 ## Initial Setup